B.A.; M.A.; S.T.L.; Ph.D.

 Departments: Cross-listed to Theological and Pastoral Theology

 Michael Stoeber is Professor of Spirituality and Philosophy of Religion at Regis College, with special interests in comparative mysticism and theodicy.
-He is Scarboro Missions Chair in Interreligious Dialogue and cross appointed to the Department for the Study of Religion, University of Toronto.
-His current research explores comparative issues in meditation, prayer, and yoga as well as topics on the intersection of spirituality and art.
+He is also cross appointed to the Department for the Study of Religion, University of Toronto (status only) and served as Scarboro Missions Chair in Interreligious Dialogue at the Msgr.
+John Mary Fraser Centre for Practical Theology, 2018-2021.
+His current research interests are in comparative issues in meditation, prayer, yoga, and afterlife beliefs, as well as topics on the intersection of spirituality and art.